 A cloth (with plural cloths) is a piece of cloth, used for cleaning surfaces, dishes etc: Oh dear, I’ve spilt my coffee – have you got a cloth?

-Right, that’s all from me this week.
-I’m going to tidy up the living room now.
+Right.
+Time to tidy up the living room now.
 It’s quite a mess with all those clothes scattered about 🙂